May 29, 2018

 Mark L: When I started we were testing transmitters but they were more simple devices like garage door openers or remote call buttons type devices.
-For sure we tested licensed radios, Part 90 devices and Part 68 devices, but still compared to today those test items were relatively straightforward.
+For sure we tested licensed radios, Part 90 devices, and Part 68 devices, but still compared to today those test items were relatively straightforward.

 Rick K: Technology is constantly changing.
 Our challenge is trying to stay current.
 It seems like every year there’s something different in our lab.
-We’re seeing a wide range of transmitter types like Bluetooth, Zigbee, WiFi, NFC, LoRA, and each of them has their own unique modulation schemes, spread spectrum or wide band spread, channel configurations, and so on.
+We’re seeing a wide range of transmitter types like Bluetooth, Zigbee, WiFi, NFC, and LoRA, and each of them has its own unique modulation schemes, spread spectrum or wide band spread, channel configurations, and so on.

 Mark L: As an EMC engineer in this group, you have to think on your feet, and quickly.
 When products come to us for testing we have to switch gears from our last project and instantly be familiar with the next product, next application, and next regulation.
 It’s not a “cookie-cutter” kind of EMC test job.
 You really have to multi-task and quickly switch your brain to the next set of standards and technologies.

 Rick K: Our test equipment is much more advanced than ever, and we use it to be efficient and competitive.
 But we still have to perform many of our measurements manually.
 Sometimes we have to confirm readings using calculations and be able to spot results that don’t appear accurate.
-It’s important to leverage the speed and efficiency of our test equipment and automation but still we have to make sure we’re getting correct results.
+It’s important to leverage the speed and efficiency of our test equipment and automation but still, we have to make sure we’re getting correct results.

 Stacey K: What’s next for Mark and Rick?

 Mark L: I’m hoping to be more of a mentor and teacher of our newer engineers.
 If they can tolerate me. [laughing]